kauwelab/PolyRiskScore/static/downloadables/README.md

 ### Format

 The GWAS summary statistics file to be uploaded **must** be in the correct format.
-It should be either a .tsv or a .txt tab separated file, or a zipped .tsv or .txt.
+It should be either a .tsv or a .txt tab separated file.
 The following columns are required and must be included in the file's header line: Study ID, Trait, RsID, Chromosome, Position, Risk Allele, Odds Ratio, and P-value.
-Additional optional columns that will be included if present are: Citation and Reported Trait.
+If the summary statistics use beta values instead of odds ratios, replace the Odds Ratio column with Beta Coefficients and Beta Units.
+Additional optional columns that will be included if present are: P-Value Annotation, Beta Annotation, Citation, and Reported Trait.
 Column order does not matter and there may be extra columns present in the file.
 Required and optional header names must be exact.
+Note that if P-value Annotation and/or Beta Annotation are present, then the calculator will separate calculations by those columns.
+If you do not wish for this to happen, do not include those optional columns.

-If more than one odds ratio exists for an RsID in a study, the odds ratio and corresponding risk allele with the most significant p-value will be used.
+If more than one odds ratio exists for an RsID/allele combination in a study, tool will exit.

 *NOTE: If a GWAS data file is specified, risk scores will only be calculated on that data.
 No association data from the PRSKB will be used.
-Additionally, the optional params -t, -k, -i, -e, and -g will be ignored.*
+Additionally, the optional params -t, -k, -i, -e, -y, and -g will be ignored.*

 ### Columns